 I just tell you, I wouldn't be surprised if we later found out that this group is part of what Pope Francis asked for.

-I mean, what come here to the United States and do an in your face kind of thing on the kind of people it is assumed we discriminate against.
+Come here to the United States and do an in-your-face kind of thing on the kind of people it is assumed we discriminate against, we consider oddballs and kooks, that we mistreat.

 We'll get back to your phone calls.